sonydevworld/spresense/sdk/configs/examples/step_counter/README.txt

-This configuration contains required options to step_counter example.
+This configuration contains required options to use step_counter example.

+[Source path]
+examples/step_counter